Ford sees smaller 2012 profit, $1 billion loss in Europe

 In the second quarter of 2009, during the depth of the U.S. auto crisis, Ford lost $1,858 on each car it sent to dealers in North America.
 Two years later, it is making nearly $2,800.

-"As we look over the next five years and lay out all of our plans for our business, we just think the situation in Europe is going to be challenging," Shanks told reporters at Ford's headquarters in Dearborn, Michigan.
+"As we look over the next five years and lay out all of our plans for our business, we just think the situation in Europe is going to be challenging," Chief Financial Officer Bob Shanks told reporters at Ford's headquarters in Dearborn, Michigan.

 The company has the flexibility to shift production of its global vehicles, such as the Fusion mid-size sedan and Escape SUV, to plants outside Europe if necessary, Mulally said.